BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: EXPERIMENTS

 \subsection{Ball Trajectory Prediction}

 In this subsection, we demonstrate that motion blur provides valuable cues for predicting the ball’s trajectory.
-The ball's 3D trajectory can be reasonably approximated using a second-degree polynomial.
-This is based on the assumption that the forces acting on the ball—gravity, drag, and Magnus force—remain relatively constant while the ball is airborne.
+The ball’s 3D trajectory can be reasonably approximated using a second-degree polynomial.
+This assumes that the forces acting on the ball (gravity, drag, and Magnus force) remain relatively constant while the ball is airborne.
 Consequently, the 2D projection of the trajectory in the image plane can also be modeled as a second-degree polynomial.
-We represent the ball’s image coordinates over time as \((P_x(t), P_y(t))\), where \(P_x\) and \(P_y\) are quadratic polynomials with respect to time.
+We represent the ball’s image coordinates over time as $(P_x(t), P_y(t))$, where $P_x$ and $P_y$ are quadratic polynomials with respect to time.

-In this context, we show that incorporating motion blur information improves trajectory prediction while the ball is in flight.
-Motion blur is directly linked to the ball's speed and camera exposure time, allowing us to relate the observed blur length \(l\) and angle \(\theta\) to the derivative of the trajectory as follows:
+In this context, we show that incorporating motion-blur information improves trajectory prediction during flight.
+Motion blur is directly linked to the ball’s speed and camera exposure time $t_{\text{exp}}$, allowing us to relate the observed blur length $l$ and angle $\theta$ to the derivative of the trajectory as follows:

 For evaluation, we use BlurBall to infer both the ball position and motion blur.
-To predict the ball’s trajectory, we fit a second-degree polynomial using only the first 3 frames of each sequence—the minimum required to estimate a quadratic curve.
+To predict the ball’s trajectory, we fit a second-degree polynomial using only the first 3 frames of each sequence, the minimum required to estimate a quadratic curve.
 Trajectory fitting based solely on position is performed using a standard least-squares method.
-For position + blur fitting, we minimize the following cost functions using the Nelder-Mead algorithm to obtain the polynomial coefficients and \(t_{\text{exp}}\):
+For position + blur fitting, we minimize the following cost functions using the Nelder-Mead algorithm to obtain the polynomial coefficients and $t_{\text{exp}}$:

-Here, \((\hat{x}_k, \hat{y}_k)\) are the detected positions, \(l_k\) is the estimated blur length, and \(\theta_k\) is the blur angle for each frame \(k\).
+Here, $(\hat{x}_k, \hat{y}_k)$ are the detected positions, $l_k$ is the estimated blur length, and $\theta_k$ is the blur angle for each frame $k$.
 We weight the blur loss with a coefficient of 0.2.
 After fitting the polynomial, we compare the predicted trajectory to the ground truth positions for the remainder of the ball’s flight.
 This evaluation is performed on 95 manually segmented trajectories from the test set.
 An example of the predicted trajectory is shown in \Cref{fig:traj_pred}.